AliceO2Group/Run3Analysisvalidation/README.md

 It also provides tools for:

 * post mortem debugging of failing jobs,
-* comparison of ROOT file content,
+* comparison of histograms between ROOT files,
 * visualisation of workflow dependencies,
+* downloading of data samples from the Grid,
 * maintenance of Git repositories and installations of aliBuild packages.

 The original purpose of the Run 3 validation framework was to provide a compact and flexible tool for validation of the